shenmuxin/uav_tracking_metaRL/README.md

 # Quadrotor UAV Target Tracking and Obstacle Avoidance: meta-RL Method

 ## 0. Statement

-This work has been submitted to CCC2024.
+<font color=red> This work has been submitted to CCC2024.
 If you use my code, please be sure to cite my paper in the future.
-Thank you!
+Thank you! </font>

 ## 1. Main Results